adamghill/alldjango.com/content/tips/django-wagtail-reversion-magic.md

 I'll be honest -- coming from Django where I have a pretty good grasp of how things work (and where to figure things out if I need to) was a hard transition to Wagtail.
 It definitely took a little time to understand its philosophy around content.

 But, at this point, I have come to appreciate all of the benefits that Wagtail provides... and work around some of the pieces that I like less.
-One thing that took me a while to understand is that Wagtail uses the term _snippet_ to refer to Django models that aren't explicitly a _Page_.
-Coming from Django, I am used to defining a data model and tying models together with many-to-many or foreign key relationships. _Snippets_ are where to store those pieces of information that could be shared with many different _Page_ models.
-However, _snippets_ feel like they are not completely integrated into the Wagtail experience, and they lose a lot of the nice functionality that comes "for free" with a page model -- one glaring omission is the lack of revisions for _snippets_.
-There are a few open issues for this in Wagtail (notably https://github.com/wagtail/wagtail/issues/4541 and https://github.com/wagtail/wagtail/issues/2270).
+One thing that took me a while to understand is that Wagtail uses the term `snippet` to refer to Django models that aren't explicitly a `Page`.
+Coming from Django, I am used to defining a data model and tying models together with many-to-many or foreign key relationships. `Snippets` are where to store those pieces of information that could be shared with many different `Page` models.
+However, `snippets` feel like they are not completely integrated into the Wagtail experience, and they lose a lot of the nice functionality that comes "for free" with a page model -- one glaring omission is the lack of revisions for `snippets`.
+There are a [few](https://github.com/wagtail/wagtail/issues/4541) [open](https://github.com/wagtail/wagtail/issues/2270) issues for this in Wagtail.

 ## Django audits in one easy payment of $0

 One package that I have really appreciated in the past with a normal Django application is [django-reversion](https://django-reversion.readthedocs.io/) which integrates tightly into the Django admin and automatically saves versions of an object as an audit trail.
-Wagtail provides something very similar for _Page_ models, but snippets eren't invited to the party and feel very left out.
+Wagtail provides something very similar for `Page` models, but snippets aren't invited to the party and feel very left out.

 ## ¡Ay, caramba!
 Automatic auditing for Wagtail snippets!

 All is well in Wagtail-land, though!
-With a little perserverance, Wagtail _snippets_ can also get automatic revisions and it isn't **too** hard.
+With a little perseverance, Wagtail `snippets` can also get automatic revisions and it isn't **too** hard.

 ### Setup django-reversion